dwalend/Disentangle/README.md

 ### Next Big Release

 * Brandes' algorithm for an undirected graph
-* Louvain community detection
+* Community detection experiment
-* Parallel Louvain

 ### New Algorithms

 * Lazy Dijkstra's
 * MST using a Heap
 * A*
+* SemiLouvain
+* Parallel SemiLouvain

 ### More Semirings